By Jordan Sapir

 Jordan: Well, ain’t that inspiring.
 Along with your energy levels, you’re also quite positive.
 I think there is a lot of negativity surrounding the fashion industry.
 What are the atrocities happening in the industry that make your blood boil?

-Anne: Well you cannot just do whatever you want.
+Anne: Well, you cannot just do whatever you want.
 You have to come up with solutions to realize your ideas in a certain way.
 But it is possible.
-And of course the product has a certain value due to the production circumstances and the used materials.
+And, of course, the product has a certain value due to the production circumstances and the used materials.
 And this value reflects in the price.
 But it is all worth it.
 I really prefer to work that way.

-Jordan: You put me on to this great Mr. T fashion video.
+Jordan: You put me onto this great Mr. T fashion video.
 I have to admit that when I’m down and out I watch it and laugh hysterically.
-Mr. T, I have to admit is one of my idols.
-He’s also a style icon who am I kidding.
+Mr. T, I have to admit, is one of my idols.
+He’s also a style icon– who am I kidding.
 Who is one of your style icons?

 Anne: Maybe it is a bit lame, but one is Patricia Field.
 But the greatest is Grace Coddington.
 I admire their work.
-Regarding personal style– it is hard to find authentic real life people with a great style in their everyday ways.
+Regarding personal style– it is hard to find authentic, real-life people with a great style in their everyday ways.
 Diane Kruger has an excellent way of dressing.
 And I like the consequence of Karl Lagerfeld and his sense of creating his own uniform.

 Jordan: Speaking of idols.
-Marry, Kill or Shag.
+Marry, kill or shag.

 Anne: Shag in the sense of dancing or in the sense of sex?
 I assume sex, right?

-Karl Lagerfeld — Shag in the sense of dancing.
+Karl Lagerfeld – shag in the sense of dancing.

-David Hasselhoff — Hug.
+David Hasselhoff – hug.

-Tom Ford — Marry!!!
+Tom Ford – marry!!!

 Jordan: I believe I set you up to kill Mr. Hasselhoff, but I guess I’ll let you off the hook.
 There’s enough people out to get him.

 Jordan: Getting back to the basics reminds me of Sesame Street.
 Don’t ask me why.
-I guess it’s the combination of my A.D.D. and quirkiness.
-I know there must have been some bad German translation for Sesame Street like “The kids who live on a street called Sesame,” or something really tragic like that.
+I guess it’s the combination of my ADD.and quirkiness.
+I know there must have been some bad German translation for Sesame Street, like “The kids who live on a street called Sesame,” or something really tragic like that.
 Anyway, which Sesame Street character would you be?

 Jordan: My guess was the hyper one, Elmo.
-I’d definitely be one of the guys in the balcony.
+I’d definitely be one of the guys on the balcony.
 I think those guys get a bad rep. Germany sometimes gets a bad reputation for fashion.
-But, we have to admit that they’re definitely doing their part here for the environment.
+But we have to admit that they’re definitely doing their part here for the environment.
 A lot of German products and manufactures are environmentally friendly.
 How do you think the rest of Europe can catch-up with their environmental awareness?